-The Edith Kanakaʻole Foundation (EKF) is a Hawaiian cultural-based non-profit 501(c)(3) organization established in 1990 to maintain and perpetuate the teachings, beliefs, practices, philosophies and traditions of the late Luka and Edith Kanakaʻole.
+The Edith Kanakaʻole Foundation (EKF) is a Hawaiian cultural-based non-profit 501(c)(3) organization established in 1990 to maintain and perpetuate the teachings, beliefs, practices, philosophies, and traditions of the late Luka and Edith Kanakaʻole.
 EKF’s mission is to elevate Hawaiian intelligence through cultural education founded on the teachings and traditional practices of Edith and Luka Kanakaʻole.

 EKF possesses a high level of Hawaiian cultural knowledge and skills relating to land and resource practices as well as cultural site restoration, protocol, and ritual.
 Our programs benefit the native Hawaiian community through cultural immersion activities, research, and development of curriculum materials.
-In addition we provide scholarships for native Hawaiian students, cultural workshops, restoration of culturally significant places and practices, and consultation on several government and private contracts that require Hawaiian cultural and spritual expertise.
+In addition, we provide scholarships for native Hawaiian students, cultural workshops, restoration of culturally significant places and practices, and consultation on several government and private contracts that require Hawaiian cultural and spiritual expertise.